craigbarnes/dte/docs/dterc.md

 :   Cancel the effects of `-s` (last one wins)

 `-m`
-:   Move cursor after any inserted text
+:   Move cursor after inserted text (if any)

 `-n`
-:   Strip newline from end of inserted text
+:   Strip newline from end of inserted text (if any)

 For convenience, there are several built-in aliases to simplify common uses of `exec`: